berlysia/grunt-encode-asset-base64/README.md

 grunt-encode-asset-base64
 =====
-grunt plugin to encode assets to base64 data URI scheme for embedding to JavaScript code
+grunt plugin to encode assets to base64 data URI scheme for embedding in JavaScript code

 ### install
 ```